Skip to main content

 PrcDeToption, spreadSimilar to PrcDe but include a theta (time-decay) component as well.

-PrcDePoption, spreadSimilar to PrcDe except that the effect limit price cannot become more aggressive than the original orderPrcLimit.
+PrcDePoption, spreadSimilar to PrcDe except that the effective limit price cannot become more aggressive than the original orderPrcLimit.

 PrcDeXToption, spreadSimilar to PrcDeX but includes a theta (time-decay) component as well.